havocesp/PySitemap/README.md

 This is simple and easy sitemap generator written in python which can help you easily create sitemap of your website for SEO and other purposes.

 ## Options
-Simply you can run with thisthis command and program will create sitemap.xml with links from url option
+Simply you can run with this command and program will create sitemap.xml with links from url option
 ```
 python main.py --url="https://www.finstead.com"
 ```